microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 #### Cost-related hyperparameters

-Cost-related hyperparameters is a subset of the hyperparameters which directly affects the computation cost incurred in the evaluation of any hyperparameter configuration.
+Cost-related hyperparameters are a subset of the hyperparameters which directly affect the computation cost incurred in the evaluation of any hyperparameter configuration.
 For example, the number of estimators (`n_estimators`) and the maximum number of leaves (`max_leaves`) are known to affect the training cost of tree-based learners, and thus cost-related hyperparameters in tree-based learners.

-Our search algorithms are designed to finish the tuning at a low total cost, especailly in the case where cost-related hyperparamters exist.
+Our search algorithms are designed to finish the tuning at a low total cost, especially in the case where cost-related hyperparameters exist.
-So in such scenarios, if you are aware of low-cost configurations for the cost-related hyperparameters, you are recommended to set them as the `low_cost_partial_config`, which is a dictionary of subset of the hyperparameter coordinates whose value corresponds to a configuration with known low cost.
-Using the tree-based methods example again, since we know that small `n_estimators` and `max_leaves` generally correspond to simpler models and thus lower cost, we set `{'n_estimators': 4, 'max_leaves': 4}` as the `low_cost_partial_config` by default (note that 4 is the lower bound of search space for these two hyperparameters), e.g., in LGBM.
+So in such scenarios, if you are aware of low-cost configurations for the cost-related hyperparameters, you are recommended to set them as the `low_cost_partial_config`, which is a dictionary of a subset of the hyperparameter coordinates whose value corresponds to a configuration with known low cost.
+Using the example of the tree-based methods again, since we know that small `n_estimators` and `max_leaves` generally correspond to simpler models and thus lower cost, we set `{'n_estimators': 4, 'max_leaves': 4}` as the `low_cost_partial_config` by default (note that 4 is the lower bound of search space for these two hyperparameters), e.g., in LGBM.

 In addition, if you are aware of the cost relationship between different categorical hyperparameter choices, you are encouraged to provide this information through `cat_hp_cost`.
 It also helps the search algorithm to reduce the total cost.